MoebiusZero/Scripts/Powershell/FireFly Importer/README.md

 - **CAN_POST_AUTOIMPORT:** This needs to be set to True, otherwise you will get an error during POST that autoimport through POST is disabled
 - **CAN_POST_FILES:** Needs to be set to True as well, for the same reason as above

-To make the container, create a new folder in your docker server, copy the .env and docker-compose.yml files into it and navigate into it.
-Then run sudo docker-compose up -d to create it.
+To make the container, create a new folder in your docker server, copy the .env and docker-compose.yml files into it and navigate to the folder.
+Then run **sudo docker-compose up -d** to create it.

 ## Configure the Script
 There are only a few changes you need to make.
 The locations for the JSON file and the temporary file with the output from the POST request.